 That picture has always stuck in my head.
 It was so cool seeing my younger brother in a basement studio creating music.
 I was so proud of him, and to be honest, just admired him for how committed he was to the guitar and how well he was able to play.
 To this day, the solos for this song have stuck with me, though the tapes are long gone.
 I lost them.

 In June, Jonna bought me an Ibanez JEM, a guitar I had wanted for a long time.
 Since she had made the investment, I figured I should at least attempt to start practicing again so that the JEM didn’t just sit there like the Ibanez (and later the Jackson Randy Rhoads Custom pictured on the left) had for so many years.
 I figured the best way to get back into the swing of things was to try to transcribe one of these solos that had stuck in my head forever as kind of a tribute to my favorite guitar player.

 So here it is.
-My tribute to my favorite guitar player.
+My tribute to my favorite guitarist.
 This is the ‘outro’ solo to that song that I watched my brother write and record in that little home studio 20 some years ago.
 I have recreated it as best as I could given my memory and limited playing ability.
 I am playing all rhythm, lead, and bass guitars.
-This was recorded sitting on the floor in my bedroom on my Digitech GNX4 8 track recorder.
+I also doubled all lead guitars as I remember he did.

 It’s definitely not perfect, but it is what it is.
 A tribute.
 I hope you like it.
 If not – he wrote it 🙂 Add to the formula.
 He was about 15.

 Addendum: After that muted part at the end he did this weird arpeggio stuff that was supposed to be faded out.
 It was amazing, but I have no idea how he did it, so its missing.